IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-frontend-plugin.md

 }
 ```

+The builder class must follow a specific naming convention.
+It must have a "FrontendBuilder"
+suffix and must start with an upper case character.

 ### Creating the panel

-There are a number of specialised `Panel` classes that can be used in the platform (see `Panel` API
+There are a number of specialised `Panel` classes that can be used in the platform (see `Panel`
-documentation).
-For this example we will create a `Panel` class inheriting from the `TaskPanel`
+API documentation).
+For this example we will create a `Panel` class inheriting from the
-class.
+`TaskPanel` class.

-A `TaskPanel` is typically launched by tapping one of the menu buttons, like opening Contacts; or
+A `TaskPanel` is typically launched by tapping one of the menu items, like opening Contacts;
-some other UI event, like opening the Climate panel.
+or some other UI event, like opening the Climate panel.
 It encapsulates a task that the user may
 perform, typically away from the map, going back to the map when the task is finished.

 Derive from the `TaskPanel` class, and override the `createInitialFragmentInitializer()` method,
-which should return an instance of the `Fragment` class (described further down).
+which should return a new instance of the `Fragment` class (described further down).

 ```kotlin
 class AccountLoginPanel(frontendContext: FrontendContext)